-Over the last decade, plaintiffs, class action lawyers, DOL auditors and insurers have increased their focus on whether or not an employer is operating a plan in a prudent manner.
-Scores of lawsuits alleging imprudent behavior have been filed against name brand Fortune 500 firms and prominent universities.
+Over the last decade, plaintiffs, class action lawyers, DOL auditors, and insurers have increased their focus on whether or not an employer is operating a plan in a prudent manner.
+Scores of lawsuits alleging imprudent behavior have been filed against name-brand Fortune 500 firms and prominent universities.
 In virtually every case, the ultimate settlement amounts were in the millions of dollars.
-The reason why these cases were lost are not arcane – they’re at the very heart of managing a retirement plan and are generally avoidable.
+The reason why these cases were lost is not arcane – they’re at the very heart of managing a retirement plan and are generally avoidable.

 These plans were found to have:

 - Paid higher than market rates for recordkeeping services

 - Provided a more expensive mutual fund share class when a less expensive one was available

 - Failed to benchmark investment fees for similar size plans

 Today, the number of ERISA class action lawsuits continues to skyrocket.
 The year 2020 saw over 200 cases filed, an 80% increase over the number of 2019 cases and two times the number of cases filed in 2018.
 In 2021, the number of cases is expected to increase even further.
 The ominous note here is that the number of cases filed against smaller plans – less than $100M in AUM and <1000 participants increased dramatically.
 That trend is all but certain to continue or escalate.

 The best response to any challenge is to assess the situation and understand what is working and what is not working.
 The next step is to address the areas that need attention with diligence and expertise.